 We use Zendesk, a customer support tool, to provide support on the use of this website and nurtureuk’s products and services, and if you email one of our email addresses through this website.
 The data we collect and process in this way may include your name and email address, your relationship to an organisation, the content of your original enquiry or customer service query, along with any replies to resolve your query, which may include additional data you choose to share (for example, any additional information within your email signature).
 This data is processed and stored safely in encrypted form in the UK or EEA.

-When you sign up for some of our services, including membership, and opt in to be contacted by us, we use Mailchimp, an e-mail marketing tool, to manage mailing lists and to send emails to you.
+When you sign up for some of our services, including membership, and opt in to be contacted by us, we may use Mailchimp, an e-mail marketing tool, to manage mailing lists and to send emails to you.
 The data that is held on Mailchimp servers may include your name, your email address, the identify of your employer or another organisation you are connected to.
 This data may be processed and stored safely in encrypted form outside the UK or EEA.
-Our data processing agreement with Mailchimp includes the EU Standard Contractual Clauses approved by the Information Commissioner’s Office, which offer essentially equivalent protection as under the UK GDPR.
+Our data processing agreement with Mailchimp includes the EU Standard Contractual Clauses and International Data Transfer Addendum approved by the Information Commissioner’s Office, which offer essentially equivalent protection as under the UK GDPR.

 We use Zapier, an automation tool, to transfer some personal data between our systems.
 This data may include your name, email address, organisation name, and sign-ups or purchases of our between our systems.
 Your data may be retained for a a period in line with our retention policy after a transfer has been made, and is stored safely on cloud-based servers before being automatically deleted.
-While this data may be processed and stored safely in encrypted form outside the UK or EEA, our data processing agreement with Zapier includes the EU Standard Contractual Clauses approved by the Information Commissioner’s Office, giving you essentially equivalent protection as under the UK GDPR.
+While this data may be processed and stored safely in encrypted form outside the UK or EEA, our data processing agreement with Zapier includes the EU Standard Contractual Clauses and International Data Transfer Addendum approved by the Information Commissioner’s Office, giving you essentially equivalent protection as under the UK GDPR.